Our View: Step back to better elections

 We don’t see how a paper ballot is any more vulnerable to fraud than machinery that can be tampered with and/or hacked.

-The five California counties that experimented with an all-mail-in election on Tuesday reported few glitches, but it’s really too early to tell if the experiment was a success.
-Based on the increasing popularity of mail-in voting here on the Central Coast, we predict that what was a standard voting procedure in generations past will make a strong comeback.
+The five California counties that experimented with an all-mail-in election last Tuesday reported few glitches, and it’s really too early to tell if the experiment was a success.
+But, based on the increasing popularity of mail-in voting here on the Central Coast, we predict that what was a standard voting procedure in generations past will make a strong comeback.

 It’s not that we don’t trust machinery and computers.
 We use those devices every day in this business.
 It’s that we’ve come to understand that criminals and others with ill intent are learning how to beat those machines, and the tech folks are having a hard time developing solid defenses against cyber attacks and hacking.